juunas11/edX-DEV233-DevelopingMicrosoftAzureSolutions/Goals/Agility/readme.md

 ### Demonstrate

 Your group could be called on to review how you can track, review and merge changes as a team.
 You may also be asked to demonstrate a small change in the application being automatically deployed to Azure.

+## Modernizing the Events Page

+You will now prove that your continuous deployment solution works by updating code in GitHub and deploying it automatically to an Azure Web App instance.
+You should be able to use the GitHub flow to create branches for each feature and have various team members work on the specific features in their dedicated branch.
+Once complete, these team members can issue a pull request to merge their features back to the master branch.
+Your continuous deployment solution should then automatically deploy the code to Azure and you should immediately see the changes in the Web App solution.
+Your goal is to prove your continuous deployment workflow by implementing a simple real-world feature.

+### Requirements

+Here are some basic requirements:

+- The solution should change the appearance of the home page listing all events.
+- The solution should change the appearance of the event detail page listing details for an individual event.
+- Use Bootstrap 4 UI components exclusively for each page that is changed.

+### Demonstrate

+Your group could be called on to demonstrate your changes to the home page (showing all events) and the event-detail page (showing a single event).